studyathome-internationally/hub/docs/e-learning-sharing/faq.md

 ### How do I get the course recognized by my university?

 The host university will send a digital copy to the International Office of the home university.
-The International Office will do the course recognition for you.
+The International Office will organize the course recognition for you.
 In case of problems contact your International Office or [studyathome@technikum-wien.at](mailto:studyathome@technikum-wien.at).

 ### How are the grades converted?